Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Key Takeaways

-• Triphala churna may cause blood sugar levels to decrease lower as it contains menthol and sorbitol.
+- Triphala churna may cause blood sugar levels to decrease significantly when taken in excess due to its active compounds menthol and sorbitol.

 Triphala has numerous health benefits.
 Click on this video to discover how this ancient Ayurvedic herbal remedy can help improve your overall health!
 Also, check out if the herb has any potential side effects.